-REC Delivery-
+REC Delivery

-1. All systems must be registered in either the PJM-GATS or M-RETS tracking registry.
+- 1. All systems must be registered in either the PJM-GATS or M-RETS tracking registry.
 For systems larger than 5 kW, the first REC must be delivered within 90 days of the date the system is energized and registered in GATS or M-RETS.
 For systems smaller than 5 kW, 180 days for the first REC delivery will be allowed.
-The 15-year delivery term will begin in the month following the first REC delivery and will last 180 months.
+The 15-year delivery term will begin in the month following the first REC delivery and will last 180 months. - 2.

-- 1.2.
 Approved Vendors will be required to set up an irrevocable 15-year Standing Order for the transfer of RECs from the system to the utility. - a.
 Community Solar projects which are not 100% subscribed will be allowed to set up a standing order for the percentage subscription the project has met.
+For the unsubscribed portion of a project, RECs will not be transferred to the utility.
 Community Solar projects shall update this percentage once per year based on their achieved subscription rates for the previous year. - b.
-All other systems must set up an irrevocable standing order for 100% of the capacity the system produces. - 2.3.
+All other systems must set up an irrevocable standing order for 100% of the capacity the system produces. - 3.
 Systems already energized at the time of contract signing, including systems energized on or after June 1, 2017, will be required to deliver their first REC within 90 days of contract signing, or 180 days for systems less than 5 kW.
 The 15-year delivery term will begin in the month following the first REC delivery and will last 180 months.
 Any RECs that were created prior to contract signing are not part of the contract and will not be transferred to the utility under the contract or purchased by the utility under the contract.